rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

 #### **Stage One**

 Verify that both the `appHash` (ISR) and the fraudulent state transition in the `FraudProof` exist as part of a block published on the DA layer within a specified fraud proof window.
-This involves verifying that share containing the block is posted on Celestia via a Blob Inclusion Proof.
+This involves verifying that the blob corresponding to the block is posted on the DA layer via a Blob Inclusion Proof and verifying the share(s) containing the fraudulent state transition and `appHash` were part of that blob via Share Inclusion Proof(s).

 #### **Stage Two**